RamblingMadMan/ue4-kdevelop5-fix/README.md

 ## Usage

-1. Generate the Unreal Engine project.
+1. Create an Unreal Engine project.

 2. Copy `FixKDev5.sh` to the root directory of your project.

-3. Edit `FixKDev5.sh` so that `UE4DIR` is correct.

-4. `./FixKDev5.sh`
+4. `UE4DIR=/path/to/UnrealEngine ./FixKDev5.sh`

 5. Open `MyProject/MyProject.kdev4` with KDevelop.

+6. Press build then run.

-6. ???
+7. ???

-7. Profit.
+8. Profit.